 3. Separate duties by roles and responsibilities

 An increasing number of customers have asked about roles and responsibilities with Anaplan as they expand internally.
 In Anaplan, we recommend each model have a separate owner.
 For example, an IT owner for the data hub, an operations owner for the demand planning model, and a finance owner for the financial planning model.
-The three owners combined would be your Center of Excellence, but each has their separate roles and responsibilities for development and maintenance in the individual models.
+The three owners each have roles and responsibilities within their CoE for the development and maintenance in their individual models.

 4. Accelerate future builds

 One of the main reasons many companies choose Anaplan is for the platform’s flexibility.
 Its use can easily and quickly expand across an entire organization.
 Development rarely stops after the first implementation.
 Model builders are enabled and excited to continue to bring Anaplan into other areas of the business.
 If you start by building the data hub as your source of truth for data and metadata, you can accelerate the development of future models since you already have defined the foundation of the model, the lists, and dimensions.

 As you begin to implement, build, and roll out Anaplan, starting with a data hub is a key consideration.
 In addition to this, there are many other fundamental Anaplan best practices to consider when rolling out a new technology and driving internal adoption.

 What drives the need for a Center of Excellence?
 The need for a Center of Excellence comes after businesses have successfully implemented Anaplan into their organization and are ready to become self-sufficient in ongoing Anaplan development and support.
 Organizations will establish a Center of Excellence to proactively handle the increase in use cases that the company can expect in the near future.
 Once established, the Center of Excellence can provide the following benefits to the organization: